wcfrobert/wcfrobert.github.io/_posts/2023-01-12-romanticism.md

 Shakespeare's "Romeo and Juliet" was a warning, not a celebration, of love.
 Beware!
 Young and foolish lovers with your fleeting teenage infatuations.
 Tragedy awaits for those who abandon reason in favor of unbounded passion.

 The romantic in me is repulsed by the idea of not marrying for love.
 Yet the importance of finding the right partner is a solid reminder that it behooves us to keep our wits and strike a balance.
-Despite our culture's over-correction towards emotion over reason, I'm still a firm believer in romanticism.
+Despite our culture's over-correction towards emotion over reason, I'm still believe in romanticism.
 If there's any wisdom in "YOLO", it's exactly that... you only live once.
 Marrying the wrong person and going through a soul-crushing divorce is tragic.
 But on the other hand, what could be more tragic than a life of regret, a life of "what-if", a life devoid of love that so richly defines the human experience.